Manaslu Circuit Trek - 15 Days

 • Passing the Larkya La mountain pass becomes easy due to less snow.

-• Due to the popular trekking season, you can meet adventurers on trekking trails and tea houses.
+• Due to the popular trekking season, you can meet adventurers on trekking trails and in tea houses.

 Note: Winter( December – February) and Monsoon(June—August) are considered the off-season for trekking in Nepal.
 In winter, the weather becomes harsh, and the temperature drops below the freezing point at high altitudes.
 Similarly, in the monsoon season, due to active rainfall and the chances of floods and landslides, we suggest you avoid high-altitude trekking.